maddox/itunes-api/README.md

 iTunes API will run on port `8181` by default.
 Use the `PORT` environment variable to use your own port.

+## Logging

+iTunes API logs all of its requests.
+In `production`, it logs to a file at `log/production.log`.
+In development mode, it just logs to stdout.

+## Development

+Launch the app via `npm run start` to run it in the development environment.

 ## Docs

 This is a quick overview of the service.
 Read [app.js](app.js) if you need more